 This outreach program travels to the school for the day to provide an educational experience about agriculture and healthy food choices for 1st-3rd grade students.
 The hands-on exhibit area was developed to meet Washington State E.A.L.R.s and address many different learning styles.
 The Traveling Farm will also give students the opportunity to have an up close farm animal encounter.

-The teacher will be a great asset to the learn experience for the students and is asked to accompany their students for this experience.
-Pre and Post Curriculum is available to prepare the students for the day.
+The teacher will be a great asset to the learning experience for the students and is asked to accompany their students for this experience.
+Pre and Post Curriculum are available to prepare the students for the day.
 Once our visit is over, we do ask that you take the time to fill out an evaluation so that we can provide a beneficial experience for next year.